codethug/SimpleTv/doc/NamingFormat.md

     \NCIS\Season 03\

-This can be customized by using the `-r` flag.
+This can be customized by using the `-t` flag.
 If you wanted for the folder to show `Regular Season 03` instead of `Season 03`, you could use this command line flag:

-     -r "{ShowName}\Regular Season {SeasonNumber00}"
+     -t "{ShowName}\Regular Season {SeasonNumber00}"

 ## Filename